 - Getting a Bed.
 When it comes to stocking your new place with furniture on a limited budget, a bed is the best place to start.
 You need somewhere to sleep, and you can also use it for relaxing during the day until you can get more furniture.

 - Setting Up Your Own Accounts.
 If you had a shared cell phone plan, it’s time to switch to a new one, taking your number with you.
-Sprint typically has some great deals for people who move their number.
+Sprint typically has some great deals for people who move their numbers.
 The same is true of your Internet provider, electricity, and other utilities.
-Some accounts are more important than others; for example, if you have a phone plan, you might be able to hold off on setting up Internet service for a while.
+Some accounts are more important than others.
+For example, if you have a phone plan, you might be able to hold off on setting up Internet service for a while.

 - Changing Your Address.
 Let the post office know to forward your mail, then go about changing your address at work, with your bank, with the IRS, and so on.

 - Stocking Your Kitchen and Bathroom.
 If you’re the one who moved out, you might be surprised at the amount of stuff you need to buy to make your kitchen and bathroom functional.
 Make a list of things you use daily and can’t do without, such as dish soap, hand soap, cleaning products, laundry detergent, trash bags, spices, flour, toilet paper, paper towels, and a water filter.
-Going the store brand or generic route can help you save money as you stock your new home; another option is to try a direct-to-consumer company that specializes in affordable household essentials, such as Brandless.
+Going the store brand or generic route can help you save money as you stock your new home; another option is to try a direct-to-consumer company specializing in affordable household essentials, such as Brandless.

 - Changing the Beneficiaries on Your Accounts.
 If your ex is the beneficiary on your retirement or insurance accounts, change that sooner rather than later.
 If you’re not sure who to name instead of your ex, some options include a niece or nephew, a sibling, or even a parent.

 The breakup is over, you’ve muted or unfollowed your ex, and you’ve found a new place to live.
 What’s next?